fiskaltrust/interface-doc/doc/instore-app/multiterminal-support/multiterminal.md

 ---

-## Receipt Display in Multi-Terminal Setups
+## Rules for Multi-Terminal Setups

-The display of receipts on connected devices is determined by the Terminal ID configuration.
+To execute actions on connected devices, like executing a payment or display a receipt, the devices, on which an action is executed, are determined by the Terminal ID configuration which acts as a filter.

 The following rules apply:

 | **Scenario** | **Behavior** |